Baseline CTs and Best-in-the-Country Cardiologists: What Bill “Bubba” Bussey Wants Everyone to Know

 Robert Foster, MD says he and his BHC colleagues challenge each other to sharpen their skills in innovative ways, including working in multi-specialty teams.
 Such efforts have gained widespread national attention.

-“Foundation donors should know about the advanced work we’re doing at Ascension St. Vincent’s, especially in leg artery and vein treatments as well as structural heart work by replacing heart valves through a catheter rather than open heart surgery,” says Foster.
+“Foundation donors should know about the advanced work we’re doing at St. Vincent’s, especially in leg artery and vein treatments as well as structural heart work by replacing heart valves through a catheter rather than open heart surgery,” says Foster.
 “We’re even on the cutting edge of aortic aneurysm repair and heart failure work that was formerly done only in university systems.
-Now physicians come to Ascension St. Vincent’s East from all over the country to train in these advanced procedures.”
+Now physicians come to St. Vincent’s East from all over the country to train in these advanced procedures.”

 One such procedure is a “radial” catheter insertion, providing heart access through a tiny wrist incision.

-“We have the protocols at Ascension St. Vincent’s East to do a very high radial volume,” says Foster.
+“We have the protocols at St. Vincent’s East to do a very high radial volume,” says Foster.
 “Even if you come in with a heart attack, your survival is better and your risk of complications much lower if we can go in through the wrist rather than the groin.
 While other medical centers typically do 30 percent of their procedures this way, we are able to perform 70 to 80 percent of ours radially.”

 Foster says Bussey was among the one-in-ten patients whose wrist structure prohibits such access.
 Even so, Bussey says he couldn’t imagine a better experience.